 Christy Ford Chapin is an Associate Professor of twentieth-century U.S. political, business, and economic history as well as capitalism studies at the University of Maryland Baltimore.
 Christy has published articles in the Journal of Policy History, Studies in American Political Development, and the Business History Review.
 Her book, Ensuring America's Health: The Public Creation of the Corporate Health Care System (Cambridge University Press, 2015) won the 2016 Ralph Gomory Prize from the Business History Conference.
 Christy is now at work on a new project, "Flexible Finance: Finance Capitalism and the Evolving Culture of Risk."
 She is currently a visiting scholar at Johns Hopkins University through a Kauffman Foundation Grant for the Study of the History of Capitalism.
 She was an inaugural fellow at the Ed Snider Center for Enterprise and Markets at the University of Maryland.
 She holds a Library of Congress Kluge Fellowship for the 2017-2018 academic year.
 Christy has made numerous media appearances to discuss her work, appearing on podcasts as well as local and national NPR programs.
 Her pieces have appeared in the New York Times and online at the Huffington Post, Forbes, Dissent, and Time magazine, among others.

-Joonkyu Choi is an economist at the Federal Reserve Board of Governors.
+Joonkyu Choi is an economist and former PhD Student Affiliate at the Snider Center.
 His research interests are in the areas of macroeconomics, firm dynamics, and entrepreneurship.
 In a recent project, Joonkyu studied how better fallback options against business failure allow entrepreneurs to take larger business risks.
 He has also studied how corporate lobbying affects resource allocation and job creation in the aggregate economy.
 Joonkyu received the Dissertation Fellowship from Ewing Kauffman Foundation in 2016 and the Ann G. Wylie dissertation fellowship from the University of Maryland in 2017.
+He started working at the Federal Reserve Board in 2018, although he participates as an Affiliated Researcher in his personal capacity, any views expressed in this capacity do not necessarily reflect the views of the Board or the United States government.

 Adina Dabu is an Associate Research Scholar in the Department of Management and Organization at the University of Maryland's Smith School of Business.
 Adina's primary research interests are in the areas of entrepreneurship, the diffusion of management knowledge in less developed economies, the ethics of market processes, and qualitative methodology.
 Her applied research has concentrated on employment relations systems in Central and Eastern Europe as well as on the transnational diffusion of management knowledge through early consulting markets, and her theoretical agenda explores entrepreneurship frameworks such as effectuation theory and Austrian economics.
 She has a special interest in the methodology of grounded theory and comparative analysis.
 Adina's work has been published in Organization Science, Journal of Industrial Relations and Eastern European Economics and presented at the meetings of Academy of Management, Strategic Management Society, European Group of Organizational Studies (EGOS), and European Academy of Management (EURAM).